xpack-dev-tools/qemu/DEVELOP.md

 environment, where paths are below `/home`, it is necessary to map them back to the `/Users` folder.

-Add the following to the lauch configurations:
+Add the following to the launch configurations:

 ```json
       "sourceFileMap": {